xiaoxin0515/Gossip-Detect-Failure-System/README.md

+# Gossip-Detect-Failure-System

-# Run go build Server.go and then go run Server.go on each node
+Run go build Server.go and then go run Server.go on each node

 And type "join" for join